tonyhaunschmidt/GA-PROJECT-3-/README.md

 #### WINS
 * Carrying out very detailed planning that helped us structure the backend and agree on a clear conception for the front end.
-* Getting to grips with the full MERN stack and further developing on my React skills.
+* Getting to grips with the full MERN stack and further developing my React skills.
 * Working well in a team.

 ## FUTURE IMPROVEMENTS